 BIOL-K 493 Independent Research (1-3 cr.)

-P: consent of instructor.
+P: Consent of instructor.
 Fall, Spring, Summer.
 A course designed to give undergraduate students majoring in biology an opportunity to do research in fields in which they have a special interest.

 BIOL-N 100 Contemporary Biology (3 cr.)
 Fall, day, night; Spring, day, night; Summer.
 Selected principles of biology with emphasis on issues and problems extending into everyday affairs of the student.

 BIOL-N 108 Plants, Animals and the Environment (3 cr.)
 Fall, day, night; Spring, day, night; Summer, day.
 This course is designed to provide students and future K-8 teachers with a background in the general biology concepts of plants, animals and the environment, which are the backbone of the State of Indiana science standards.

 BIOL-N 212 Human Biology (3 cr.)
 Equiv.
 PU BIOL 201.
 Fall, day.
-First course in a twosemester sequence in human biology with emphasis on anatomy and physiology, providing a solid foundation in body structure and function.
+First course in a two-semester sequence in human biology with emphasis on anatomy and physiology, providing a solid foundation in body structure and function.

 BIOL-N 213 Human Biology Laboratory (1 cr.)

-P or C: N212.
-Fall, day.
+P: N212 C: N212 Fall, day.
 Accompanying laboratory for N212.

 BIOL-N 214 Human Biology (3 cr.)

-P: N212.
-Equiv.
-PU BIOL 202.
 Spring, day.
 Continuation of N212.

 BIOL-N 215 Human Biology Laboratory (1 cr.)

-P or C: N214.
 Spring, day.
 Accompanying laboratory for N214.

 BIOL-N 217 Human Physiology (5 cr.)

-Equiv.
-IU PHSL P215.
 Fall, day; Spring, day; Summer, day.
 Lectures and laboratory work related to cellular, musculoskeletal, neural, cardiovascular, gastrointestinal, renal, endocrine, and reproductive function in humans.

 BIOL-N 251 Introduction to Microbiology (3 cr.)

-P: one semester general chemistry or one semester life science.
 Spring, night.
 This course includes a laboratory component.
 The isolation, growth, structure, functioning, heredity, identification, classification, and ecology of microorganisms; their role in nature and significance to humans.

 BIOL-N 261 Human Anatomy (5 cr.)

-Equiv.
-IU ANAT A215.
 Fall, day, night; Spring, day, night; Summer, day, night.
-Lecture and laboratory studies of the histology and gross morphology of the human form, utilizing a cell-tissue-organ system-body approach.
+Lecture and laboratory studies of the histology and gross morphology of the human form, utilizing a cell-tissue-organ systembody approach.